vslipchenko/warehouse/README.md

 # Select production or development environment by submiting corresponding numbers.

 # Once the setup is finished, the app will open in a new browser tab.
 If the page doesn’t load immediately, please wait until the frontend finishes compiling.

+# Send Ctrl + C in the terminal window once finished to shutdown the project.
 ```

 The setup script will: